bkazi/react-layout-transition/README.md

 #### props

 - `interpolator`: Interpolator <br />
-    Pass an instance of the interpolator you would like to use for the animation
+    Pass an instance of the interpolator you would like to use for the animation. (see section below)

 **Make sure you mark the shared elements with the same `id`s**